Diversity & Inclusion

 Heather Cruz is a member of the firm’s Investment Management Group.
-She represents investment advisers and investment banks in connection with the structuring and distribution of U.S. and international private investment products, including multi- and single-strategy hedge funds, private equity funds, and hedge and private equity fund of funds, including traditional private equity, credit and trading strategies, and infrastructure strategies.
+She represents investment advisers and investment banks in connection with the structuring and distribution of U.S. and international private investment products, including private equity funds, multi- and single-strategy hedge funds, real estate funds, infrastructure funds, credit and distressed debt funds, as well as fund of funds.
 She also advises clients on the establishment, operation and sale of investment adviser and broker-dealer businesses.

 With respect to private investment funds, Ms. Cruz advises clients on a broad spectrum of legal issues and considerations relating to the establishment and operation of private investment funds marketed and operated on a global basis.
 She also represents institutional investors seeking to invest in private investment funds and in investment advisers.

 In addition, Ms. Cruz has extensive experience providing regulatory advice to broker-dealers and investment advisers, including regarding compliance with various aspects of the Dodd-Frank Act, with a particular focus on the Volcker Rule.
 She also advises on a range of issues relating to U.S. Investment Advisers Act, the U.S. Investment Company Act, and the rules and regulations of FINRA.

 Ms. Cruz was selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business 2015 and has repeatedly been selected in Chambers USA: America’s Leading Lawyers for Business 2014 and 2015.
 She also was named in Expert Guides – The World’s Leading Lawyers Chosen By Their Peers and as a worldwide leading lawyer in Euromoney Institutional Investor’s 2015 Banking Finance and Transactional Expert Guide.

 J.D., New York University School of Law, 1995